Xtuden-com/django-property/readme.md

 Roadmap
 ----
 As said, work in progress.
-The ultimate idea is..
+The ultimate (future) idea is..

 * Module to allow import to the system from portals (Rightmove etc)
-* React Native app for agents pulling data from an API
+* React Native app for public consumption pulling data from an API
 * Fork of this project to create a portal project with an API allowing upload of data from sites using this project
 * Agent admin not using default Django Admin UI
 * A module to allow management of letting clients (applications / invoices / repairs notifications etc)
+* Functionality to allow advertisers to place their own properties on the site for sale / let
+* React Native app for agents to create properties / upload pictures etc
+* A desktop management app using Electron / NodeJS / React

 License
 ----